"Whatever your destination you will be followed by your failings."

 You rush hither and thither with the idea of dislodging a firmly seated weight when the dashing about just adds to the trouble it causes you. [...]
 Once you have rid yourself of the affliction there, though, every change of scene will become a pleasure.
 You may have been banished to the ends of the earth, yet in whatever outlandish corner of the world you may find yourself stationed, you will find that place, whatever it may be ink, a hospitable home.

-Seneca's life and works summons thought of another philosopher, Simone Weil, who, like the Roman, suffered from chronic ill health.
-Unlike Seneca, she insisted on living within the bounds of her beliefs, which were radically leftist.
-She ultimately died as she forced herself to follow the diet of the French prisoners of war and refused to treat her tuberculous.
+Seneca's life and works summon the thoughts of another philosopher, Simone Weil, who, like the Romans, suffered from chronic ill health.
+Unlike Seneca, however, Weil insisted on living within the bounds of her radically leftist beliefs.
+She ultimately died as she forced herself to follow the diet of the French prisoners of war and refused to treat her tuberculosis.
 Weil lived in the early 20th century and died at age thirty-four.
-Their philosophies, though both banishing the need for material wealth, were quite different in scope.
-Read more from Weil here.
-And, might I add, Seneca is as loquacious as Weil is succinct.
-Very different styles.

 Contradictions notwithstanding, Seneca's stoic beliefs - that we should live in accordance with nature, that reason and rationality should be our guides, and (contradictory to Epicureanism) that matters of the soul and mind subsume the body, and that all men are brothers - are extremely important today.